Scientific Computation Platform for Geophysical Geodesy

 ✋ Analytical orthometric system is more suitable

-(1) Let the gravity value of the move point between ground and geoid be equal to the gravity value analytically continued to the move point from the outer gravity field, and the resulting orthometric height is called the analytical orthometric height.
+(1) Let the gravity value of the move point between ground and geoid be equal to that analytically continued to the move point from the outer gravity field, and the resulting orthometric height is called as the analytical orthometric height.

-The analytic orthometric height of the global ground points is closer to the normal height, and the difference is about 60 cm from the Helmert orthometric height at 3000 m altitude.
+The analytic orthometric height is closer to the normal height, and the difference is about 60 cm from the Helmert orthometric height at 3000 m altitude.

 (2) The geoidal height is the ellipsoidal height of the geoid, which is the solution of the Stokes boundary value problem in the Earth coordinate system.
 The measurement scale of the geoidal height is the geometric scale of the Earth coordinate system, while the measurement scale of the analytical orthometric height difference in the vertical direction is also strictly expressed by the geometric scale.
 Thus, the analytical orthometric height is consistent with the geometric scales of the Earth coordinate system and the geoidal height.